zeroc-ice/ice/cpp/README.md

 #### macOS

-Expat and bzip are included with your system.
+bzip, expat and libedit are included with your system.

 You can install LMDB and mcpp using Homebrew:
 ```